 People with anxiety disorders need treatment to be able to lead normal and productive lives.
 Those who have had an anxiety disorder for many years may find it difficult to recognize that they need help, but may come in as a result of stress or family problems caused by the condition.
 Often those with anxiety disorders first come into medical attention when they seek help for insomnia or related sleep problems, which are common comorbid conditions.

 Anxiety disorders are also common in children and adolescents, who often display the same symptoms as adults but at a lower intensity.
 When left untreated or when treated improperly, these problems can persist or worsen into adulthood.
-Furthermore, anxiety disorder is associated with higher risk of suicide attempts and substance abuse among adolescents and young adults.
+Furthermore, anxiety disorder is associated with higher risk of suicide attempts among adolescents and young adults.

 To make an appointment with a health professional to discuss anxiety disorder, contact PathIHC for a physician consultation.